Make confident, data-driven decisions with actionable ad spend insights.

 If your front-end web analytics is still missing 40% of conversions due to ad blockers, your CAPI data will also be missing 40% of conversions.
 You've solved the delivery problem but not the collection problem.

 A first-party system solves the collection problem first.
 It ensures that 100% of verifiable user interactions are recorded on the client side.
 That complete, clean dataset is then routed to the server side and sent via CAPI to Meta, Google, and other platforms.
-This is how you unlock the true potential of server-side tracking, leading to:

 Better Ad Platform Optimization: The ad platform gets the full picture of conversions, allowing its algorithm to optimize bidding and targeting against the true CPA, not the skewed one.

-The shift to first-party data is not just about beating ad blockers; it is the only sustainable path to long-term compliance with global privacy regulations like GDPR, CCPA, and similar frameworks.
+The shift to first-party data is not just about beating ad blockers.
+It is the only sustainable path to long-term compliance with global privacy regulations like GDPR, CCPA, and similar frameworks.

 The anxiety around consent stems from the belief that compliance must necessarily mean data loss.
 This is a false dilemma created by legacy third-party systems.

-1. The Role of the First-Party CMP:
+The Role of the First-Party CMP:

 Standard CMPs often prioritize compliance with third-party vendors.
 A TCF-certified First Party CMP is different.
 It is engineered to manage consent for a data collection system that lives on your own domain.
-This provides two key advantages:

 Custom Consent Granularity: It allows for clearer, more focused consent language, separating necessary site function tracking (often classified under "Legitimate Interest" in some jurisdictions) from marketing/advertising tracking.